-The temporomandibular joint refers to the joint situated in front of the ear allowing jaw movement.
-A structural imbalance between the jaw and the skull can lead to a chronic degenerative condition knowns as temporomandibular disorder or TMD.
-Our dentists at GD Orthodontics are dedicated to effective TMJ treatment in Mississauga, while ensuring your comfort.
+The temporomandibular joint refers to the joint situated in front of the ear, which allows jaw movement.
+A structural imbalance between the jaw and the skull can lead to a chronic degenerative condition known as temporomandibular disorder (TMD) or TMJ.
+Our orthodontist is dedicated to effective TMJ treatment in Mississauga while ensuring your comfort.

-Some of the common symptoms of TMJ include headaches, trouble opening your mouth and jaw locking.
-The pain caused by this affliction might affect chewing and swallowing of any food item.
+Some of the common symptoms of TMJ or TMD include headaches, trouble opening your mouth and jaw locking.
+The pain caused by this affliction might affect the chewing and swallowing of any food item.

 Habits such as grinding your teeth or clenching can tire your jaw muscles, causing continuous muscle spasms, sore muscles and tissue damage.
 TMD can also occur because of:

 Arthritis and displacement of the jaw joint disk

 However, in many cases, the causes of TMD might not be clear.
 If you are experiencing any of the mentioned symptoms or causes, then feel free to reach out to us.
 We would be happy to assist you!

 Usually, the TMJ disorder can be cured without treatment.
 To reduce pain yourself, you can:

 - Apply ice pack on your jaw for a few minutes, multiple times a day